ASU-Capstone-Group-8/Project-Coding-Refresh-And-Research/dlsmallw/PythonPractice/TestingOfPotentialTools/Notes_and_Comments.md

 This would work relatively well with Argilla, which would take the scraped data, and provide the means of labeling the data.
 All that would be necessary, would be to build a web application that can scrape the data into a convenient location, and then set up argilla to pull the scraped data and make it available for annotation.

+### Note:
+I did spend some time relearning how Python classes work, and how to make use of attribute access privileges.